HEALTH BENEFITS OF CARDAMOM | THE CITRUSY & PEPPERY SPICE

-Read on to find out what health benefits of cardamom or elaichi are:
+Read on to find out what health benefits of cardamom or health benefits elaichi are:

-- As an antioxidant – Many of the vitamins, phytonutrients, and essential oils in cardamom act as antioxidants, cleaning up free radicals and resisting cellular ageing.
+- Health benefits of cardamom as an antioxidant – Many of the vitamins, phytonutrients, and essential oils in cardamom act as antioxidants, cleaning up free radicals and resisting cellular ageing.
 Antioxidants have been linked to lower blood pressure as well.

-- As a diuretic – It helps clean out the urinary tract, bladder, and kidneys, removing waste, salt, excess water, toxins, and combating infections too.
+- Health benefits of elaichi as a diuretic – It helps clean out the urinary tract, bladder, and kidneys, removing waste, salt, excess water, toxins, and combating infections too.
 It contains compounds that are known to increase the movement of food through the intestine.

-- Aids digestion – Cardamom has been shown to reduce indigestion, gas and bloating by stimulating the secretion of digestive enzymes which are activated by smelling and tasting the spice.
+- Health benefits of elaichi in digestion – Cardamom has been shown to reduce indigestion, gas and bloating by stimulating the secretion of digestive enzymes which are activated by smelling and tasting the spice.
 It is especially helpful after a meal as it makes heavy and acidic foods easier to digest.
 One of the significant health benefits of cardamom.

-- Aids blood pressure – Black cardamom is often touted as an effective remedy for treating high blood sugar levels.
+- Health benefits of cardamom for blood pressure – Black cardamom is often touted as an effective remedy for treating high blood sugar levels.
 Cardamom is rich in manganese which helps in controlling blood sugar levels in the body.

 - It’s diabetic-friendly – A study on the health benefits of cardamom on obese rats found that supplementation with cardamom powder improved blood glucose levels significantly.

 - Cure for hiccups – Cardamom is an anti-spasmodic that can help get rid of hiccups.
 This also applies to other involuntary muscle spasms, like the stomach and intestinal cramps.